jcantosz/update-teams/aad-user-sync/README.md

 You can configure the behavior of this program using the following environment variables:

 - `CONTINUE_ON_ERRORS`: If set to `"true"`, the program will continue processing groups even if an error occurs.
-If set to `"false"` (the default), the program will stop processing groups when an error occurs.
+If set to `"false"` (the default), the program will stop processing groups when an error occurs and exit with a value of 1.
 - `DRY_RUN`: If set to `"true"`, the program will not write any files.
 Instead, it will log the file contents that would have been written.
 If set to `"false"` (the default), the program will write the files as usual.